 Toronto First Aid Food Handler Training

 Toronto First Aid is a top provider of training programs in Toronto, Ontario.
-With the Ontario Ministry of Health and Long Term Care requiring food service workers in food establishments to receive training and certification, our food handler training program has become very popular over recent years.
+With the Ontario Ministry of Health and Long Term Care requiring food service workers in food establishments to receive training and certification, our food handler training program and Food Safety Certification in Toronto have become very popular over recent years.
 The program is a single-day program – consisting of a (1) classroom session and (2) exam session.
 Students are given workbooks used during the classroom session.
 This is the typical format for a full training course.

 Students may also choose to simply take the exam.
 This is the self-study route, wherein students buy our workbooks and study on their own time – taking the certification exam when they feel they have prepared enough.

 Note: Certificates for food handler training at valid for five years before they expire.
 You can sign up for a re-certification class on the Toronto First Aid website.

 What training in Food Safety Certification in Toronto will entail

 Food handler training focuses on one major and basic concept – food safety.
 A safe food handling process ensures that food products sold or served in the establishment are safe to be consumed by the public.
 The handling process starts from buying raw produce (e.g. meat, poultry, vegetables) to packaging the finished product.
 In restaurants or establishments that serve food (whether or not there is charge for the food), the handling process extends to serving the food and dishwashing.

 We introduce our students to topics such as microbiology, prevention and management of foodborne illness, personnel hygiene and health, general housekeeping and sanitation, and food packaging and storage techniques.